caoye04/caoye04/README.md

 ## :man_student: I'm a Software Engineering Student

-💬 I’m buzy and lazy recently
+💬 I'm buzy and lazy recently

 😘 Can you give me stars